The TV Shows We Can't Wait to Watch in 2021 | TV Guide

-The countdown to the new year will be a little different this year, and not just because Times Square will be empty and New Year's Eve parties will be people in their pajamas sitting in their living rooms by themselves.
+New Year's Eve will be a little different this year, and not just because "Auld Lang Syne" will be sung over Zoom instead in the arms of friends and family and your traditional tuxedo/ball gown outfit will be replaced with sweatpants and the t-shirt you've been wearing for three days.
 Flipping the page to 2021 will be a relief after the eternal darkness that was 2020, and optimism will fill our hearts as we arbitrarily pin all our disappointment and fears on a time-measuring system created 500 years ago.

 But there is something that's legitimate to be optimistic about: the 2021 TV year.
 Below, we've put together a list of shows that we're most excited for in 2021.
 Comedies, sci-fi epics, adaptations, and more are all coming over the next 12 months, in what could be one of the best years of TV ever.